socrabytes/pathoDocs/content/clinical-resources/pharmtx/ch7/interactive-review.md

   enable: true
 ---

-## Interactive Review: Nutrition & Nutraceuticals

-This page provides access to an interactive infographic designed to supplement your study of Chapter 7.
-It covers key concepts in nutrient-drug interactions, nutritional management, and the clinical use of nutraceuticals.
+This visual guide provides a condensed overview of key concepts from Chapter 7, focusing on nutrient-drug interactions, nutritional management, and common nutraceuticals.
+It's designed to complement your detailed study by offering a quick, graphical summary of essential information.

 **Click the link below to launch the interactive review in a new tab:**